mhthies/smarthomeconnect/docs/web.rst

     {"action": "ACTION", "name": "WEBAPI_OBJECT_NAME", "handle": "ANY_DATA"}

-'ACTION' must be one of 'get', 'post' or 'subscribe'.
+'ACTION' must be one of 'get', 'post', 'subscribe' or 'lastwill'.
 'handle' is an optional field, that can contain any valid JSON data (it doesn't need to be a string).
 If a 'handle' is provided it is copied into the respective response message by the server to allow the client matching requests and response messages.
-`post` messages must have an additional 'value' field, containing the JSON encoded value to be send to the WebApiObject.
+`post` and `lastwill` messages must have an additional 'value' field, containing the JSON encoded value to be send to the WebApiObject.

 Each response messages has the following structure: